Jenny Glen

 Jenny is a Community Education practitioner, a feminist, and a member of the LGBT+ community and her teaching stance emphasises the importance of understanding the complexity and lived reality of people’s lives as the basis for transformative change.
 This approach centres on the values and ethos of Community Education and the fundamental importance of dialogue in teaching and participatory research.

-Jenny is currently completing a Professional Doctorate which explore community education’s response to the climate crisis with a focus on community activism and social justice through the creation and development of community gardens.
+Jenny is currently completing a Professional Doctorate which explores community activism and social justice through the creation and development of community gardens.

 Qualifications